A Simple Framework for Open-Vocabulary Zero-Shot Segmentation: Abstract

 \section{Abstract}

 Zero-shot classification capabilities naturally arise in models trained within a vision-language contrastive framework.
 Despite their classification prowess, these models struggle in dense tasks like zero-shot open-vocabulary segmentation.
-This deficiency is often attributed to the absence of localization cues in captions and the intertwined nature of the learning process, which encompasses both image representation learning and cross-modality alignment.
+This deficiency is often attributed to the absence of localization cues in captions and the intertwined nature of the learning process, which encompasses both image/text representation learning and cross-modality alignment.
 To tackle these issues, we propose $\mname$, a \textbf{Sim}ple framework for open-vocabulary \textbf{Z}ero-\textbf{S}hot \textbf{S}egmentation.
 The method is founded on two key principles: \textit{i)} leveraging frozen vision-only models that exhibit spatial awareness while exclusively aligning the text encoder and \textit{ii)} exploiting the discrete nature of text and linguistic knowledge to pinpoint local concepts within captions.
-By capitalizing on the quality of the visual representations, our method requires only image-caption pairs datasets and adapts to both small curated and large-scale noisy datasets.
+By capitalizing on the quality of the visual representations, our method requires only image-caption pair datasets and adapts to both small curated and large-scale noisy datasets.
 When trained on COCO Captions across 8 GPUs, $\mname$ achieves state-of-the-art results on 7 out of 8 benchmark datasets in less than 15 minutes.
+Our code and pretrained models are publicly available at \texttt{{https://github.com/tileb1/simzss}}.